Academics

 This course provides students with a general overview of the business and administrative functions of non-profit and profit theatrical and performing arts organizations as well as an introductory look at the processes and responsibilities of production management, with specific consideration given to applications relevant to Deaf theatre practices.
 Open to non-majors.

-Elective theatre courses 9 hours
+Elective theatre courses 9 credits

 Choose nine hours: